andrenth/release/README.md

 described in more details below.

 The `background` argument indicates whether `Release.daemon` will be called.
-The `syslog` argument indicates if the syslog facilities from the `Lwt_log` module will be enabled.
+The `logger` argument provides a logging facility for the master process.
 If the master process is supposed to run as root, then the `privileged` argument must be set to `true`.
 The slave process environment variables can be controlled by the `slave_env` argument; they can be inherited from the master process, or filtered via a whitelist of variable names.
 By default, only the `OCAMLRUNPARAM` environment variable is passed to slave processes.

 The `master_slave` function will create a lock file in the path given in the `lock_file` argument.
 This file will contain the PID of the master process.